 So, if you still have not installed a drain pan for your tankless, do it today.

 Contact the Manufacturer

-Every device is under cover of warranty, and tankless is no exception.
-Contact immediately with the manufacturer if you found any leak in the water heater or pipelines for warranty coverage.
-Typically, all manufacturers offer a standard one-year warranty for their products, so be careful not to do anything that void the warranty.
+Every device is under cover of a warranty, and tankless is no exception.
+Typically, all manufacturers offer a standard one-year contract for their products, so be careful not to do anything that voids the warranty.
+Contact the manufacturer immediately if you find any leak in the water heater or pipelines for warranty coverage.

 The reasons behind the tankless water heater leak are almost similar to the tank types.
-The leading cause of premature failure is improper installation, among other reasons like improper venting, lousy water condition, or pumps not working.
+The leading cause of premature failure is improper installation, including improper venting, lousy water condition, or pumps not working.
 Proper servicing & maintenance and professional installation prolong the life of tankless up to 20 years or more without any leaking problems.
 However, this is not happening for all tankless, and it is not apparent too.

 Finally, we can say tankless will be the best option for your home's hot water supply in any aspect as well as it's famous for saving your valuable money by consuming less energy.

-Common problems that occur with tankless water heaters, and how to fix them?
+Common Tankless Water Heater Problems, and how to fix them?

-Water heating is the most significant energy user among other activities of a house.
-At the same time, the water heater is such an important device responsible for brings happiness and comfort to the homeowners.
-Beating the drum in favor of a tankless water heater is not over amused.
-As tankless heaters are efficient enough than any other standard heating devices, save energy and save your money too.
+Water heating is the most significant energy user among other house activities.
+At the same time, the water heater is such a vital device responsible for bringing happiness and comfort to homeowners.
+Beating the drum in favor of a tankless water heater is not over-excused.
+As tankless heaters are more efficient enough than any other standard heating device, they save energy and save your money too.

-The best part of these on-demand heaters is they rarely produce any problem.
+The best part of these on-demand heaters is they rarely produce any problems.
 However, they are not beyond the suspicion of technical hitches.
-But, these technical hitches are most the cases self-evident.
+But, these technical hitches are most cases, self-evident.
 Like you open the faucet and not get hot water flow.
 Here we bring up some common tankless water heaters problems in light with a guideline on fixing them.